Skip to main content

 We ran to Rio.

-Read on for how to make the most of Rio de Jainero as well as some safety tips to help you enjoy the city without fear (but always have your head on a swivel!).
+Read on for how to make the most of Rio de Janeiro as well as some safety tips to help you enjoy the city without fear (but always have your head on a swivel!).

 Accommodation in Rio De Janeiro:

 So, where to set up a base to stay safe?
 The most popular areas for backpackers and tourists are in the South Zone.
-Botafogo, Copacabana, Ipanema, Leblon however these areas come at a hefty cost.
+Botafogo, Copacabana, Ipanema, and Leblon however these areas come at a hefty cost.
 Another popular spot is Santa Teresa.
 There are plenty of hostel and hotel options at various prices.
 Booking the day of your planned stay means hugely reduced rates via Booking.com, although it does come with some extra VAT costs so only book a night or two and then discuss paying the same rate but with cash.
 Overall, the cheapest choice would be Airbnb.

 As mentioned, we stayed with a friend about 30 minutes from Copacabana via metro in a beautiful and prosperous area called Barra da Tijuca and if safety is a concern, this is the place for you.
 Let’s just say that walking alongside the secluded river to visit some Capybara (a cute and giant guinea pig) at 4am wasn’t an issue.